freenas/freenas-docs/userguide/jails.rst

 More information such as *IPV4*, *IPV6*, *TYPE* of jail, and whether it is a *TEMPLATE* jail or *BASEJAIL* can be shown by clicking |ui-chevron-right|.
-Additional options for that jail are also displayed which are described in
+Additional options for that jail are also displayed.
+These are described in
 :numref:`Table %s <jail_option_menu_tab>`.

 :numref:`Figure %s <jail_option_menu_fig>` shows the menu that